verlok/verlok.github.io/_posts/2020-01-16-how-to-productively-use-the-new-chromium-based-microsoft-edge-browser.md

 1. Download Microsoft Edge
 2. Change the default search engine
+3. Install extensions from Chrome web store
-3. Optionally set the dark theme
+4. Optionally set the dark theme

 ## Download for any platform